 Moving into a new office building?
 Giving your corporate space a makeover?
-Although rehabilitating your office interior can be tons of fun, be careful that you don’t fall victim to one of these common design mistakes!
+Although rehabilitating your office interior can be tons of fun, be careful that you don’t fall victim to one of these common design mistakes.

-If you’re working from a small home office, then a large, fully assembled executive desk may not be the best option.
-On the other hand, if you’re working in a large executive space and fill it with short bookcases, a compact desk and small scale wall art, then you’ll make the room look out of proportion.
-Be sure to also measure walkways so that you know you’ll be able to walk around your workspace freely once all of your new furniture is set up and ready to use.
+If you’re working from a small home office, a large, fully assembled executive desk may not be the best option.
+On the other hand, if you’re working in a large executive space and fill it with short bookcases, a compact desk, and small wall art, you’ll make the room look out of proportion.
+Be sure to also measure walkways so you know you’ll be able to walk around your workspace freely once all of your new furniture is set up and ready to use.

 Picking the Wrong Color Scheme

-Taking on More Than You Can Handle.
+Taking on More Than You Can Handle

 When it comes to your office renovation, don’t bite off more than you can chew.
 You may want the dream office you saw on HGTV last week, but taking on a huge project without the proper skills and tools can lead to serious disappointment.
 If you don’t know your limitations from the beginning, you will likely take shortcuts to get the job done; the finished product will leave a lot to be desired.